How to Make Your Own Latte Art at Home

 Follow these steps for serving:

-1. Brew a batch of strong coffee and fill her favorite mug about halfway or 2/3rds with the brew.
+1. Brew a batch of strong coffee and fill a mug about halfway or 2/3rds with the brew.

 2. In a small saucepan, gently and slowly warm milk, whisking it until it gets frothy.
 (Pro tip: You can also heat milk in a pan or in the microwave for 30 seconds, then transfer it to a clean French press and use the mesh plunger to kind of “whip” it until it foams.)